AlexanderPaulStevens/AlexanderPaulStevens.github.io/robustness/index.md

 ![robustness](https://user-images.githubusercontent.com/75080516/207947027-cd6d329e-04cf-4721-ba49-060b17372979.png)

-## Adversarial Attacks

-These are attacks designed to fool your machine learning model

-## Adversarial Examples

-The examples that are very similar to your data, but have a different prediction than the original instance.

-(to be continued)

 ---
 # Assessing the Robustness in Predictive Process Monitoring through Adversarial Attacks
 *Alexander Stevens, Johannes De Smedt, Jari Peeperkorn, Jochen De Weerdt*